realmagicgreen/magicgreen11ty/src/articles/2018-08-25-cool-reclaimed-wood-lamps.md

 ---
 title: Cool Reclaimed Wood Lamps
-subtitle: Get some cool design lamps.
+subtitle: "Get some cool design lamps.
 They claim these lamps are made of up-cycled wood.
 Old timber turned into great furniture pieces.
-Really?!
-category: products
+Really?!"
 description: "Rest easy, feel good, turn on your reclaimed wood lamp!
 Adjust it into a new position reflecting how you feel at the moment."
+category: products
 date: 2018-08-26
 published: true
 tags: